johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 Ground 1 hour, Flight 1.5 hours

 ### Lesson Elements
+1. Four Forces
+	1. #todo :: add this
-1. Straight and Level
+2. Straight and Level
 	1. Scanning for traffic!
 	2. Visual horizon to maintain direction and pitch attitude ([[NoseReferenceForSL.jpeg|image]])
 	3. Wingtip reference for level flight
 	4. Periodic cross-check of altimeter ([[90%-10% Outside vs Inside for Integrated Flight Instruction|aim for 90-10 split of time looking outside vs inside]])
 	5. Use of trim
-2. Climbs
+3. Climbs
 	1. To initiate climb:
 		1. pitch (to Vy, approximately 10°)
 			1. #todo :: verify this degree